daniel3735928559/guppy/doc/editor_api.md

     * `blacklist`: A list of string symbol names, corresponding to symbols that should not be allowed in this instance of the editor.
 Defaults to `[]` (nothing blacklisted).

+    * `cliptype`: A string, either `"text"` or `"latex"`.
+If this option is present, when text is placed onto the editor clipboard, the contents of the editor will be rendered into either plain text or LaTeX (depending on the value of this option) and an attempt will be made to copy the result to the system clipboard.

   This function should be called for each div that you want to turn into a Guppy instance.